Which Steak To Lose Weight?

 Protein is also tough for the body to break down, requiring it to burn more calories in doing so.
 Eating more protein can boost your metabolism because it has a higher ‘thermic effect’ –

-meaning your body is going to have to work harder to digest, process, and store it,
+meaning your body is going to have to work harder to digest, process, and store it, Therefore, contrary to popular belief, incorporating the right cuts of steak into your diet can actually aid with weight loss.

 Here’s a handy steak fat guide of the leanest and fattiest steak cuts, so you know exactly where you’re at on your next visit to Hunter & Barrel Dubai and Abu Dhabi.